kowalski/featdjango/README.rst

 * Running server in development.

+* Reloading of the code in development (by restarting the process).

 TODO:
 -----

 * Process the requests in threads.

-* Reloading of the code.

 * Call methods returning Deferreds from inside the thread.
 The thread should wait for the result.